-The adaptation of technology, especially in industries such as mining, healthcare and transportation, is shifting jobs from "the field" to offices.
-This trend is expected to continue as automation and artificial intelligence technologies advance.
 Office markets are expected to benefit from substantial infrastructure investment in Australia.
 Transportation infrastructure will reduce the travel times and costs of travelling to city centres.

 Further, it will provide access to a larger working population and promote connectivity between markets.
-These projects should improve the economic capacity of the major cities whilst supporting steady population growth and expansion of metropolitan office markets.
-Stringent planning and financial controls have restricted the timely response in supply.
-Certain markets have undergone increased regulations with regard to development controls such as setbacks, building separation, plot ratio and podium heights.
+These projects should improve the economic capacity of the major cities while supporting steady population growth and expansion of metropolitan office markets.